-In the ever-evolving field of respiratory research, precision-cut lung slices (PCLS) have emerged as a versatile and physiologically relevant ex vivo model system
+In the ever-evolving field of respiratory research, precision-cut lung slices (PCLS) have emerged as a versatile and physiologically relevant ex vivo model system.
+Campden Instruments vibratomes are well published for routinely producing PCLS (see Reference section below).

 In the ever-evolving field of respiratory research, precision-cut lung slices (PCLS) have emerged as a versatile and physiologically relevant ex vivo model system.
 Their ability to maintain the complex multicellular architecture and functionality of the lung makes them an invaluable tool for studying respiratory diseases, pharmacological responses, and toxicological effects.
 This article delves into the preparation, utility, and potential of PCLS, offering insights for researchers eager to incorporate this method into their studies.